pedramjlo/Daei-Ali-ORG/README.md

 An online/digital menu project for an Iranian restaurant.
 Written in Js and Reactjs library. an SPA(Signle Page Application).

 # UI Design
 The UI was designed by me.
 Previously created an initial prototype using vanilla Js, deployed it.
 Then the redesigned it.
-It went from [That](relative/path/to/file) to [This](daei-fastfood-ali.ir)
+It went from [That](relative/path/to/file) to http://daei-fastfood-ali.ir